Traveling Salesman Problem

 node_insertion = partial(substring_insertion, k=1)

-# edge insertion: move two consecutive cities at a time
+# with k = 2: move two consecutive cities at a time

 edge_insertion = partial(substring_insertion, k=2)